Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-While wielding a melee weapon in one hand and no other weapon, you gain the following benefits:

-- You gain a +1 bonus to your attack rolls and +1 to your AC.
-Both of these bonuses increases to +2 if you are in an area of Difficult Terrain or if your Speed is reduced by any environmental factors.
+While wielding a single Melee weapon in one hand, you gain a +1 bonus to your attack rolls and +1 to your AC.
+Both of these bonuses increases to +2 if you are in an area of Difficult Terrain or if your Speed is reduced by any environmental or magical factors.

-- You can make an Unarmed Strike (Grapple & Shove only) as a :rsc-b: Bonus Action.
+Moreover, you can make an *Unarmed Strike* (Grapple & Shove only) as a :rsc-b: Bonus Action.
 You can do this even while wielding a Shield in your other hand.

 ---